-- aa) No basis There is no basis to revise the previous year's tax computation because the law does not provide for last year's deemed sale market value to be replaced with this year's actual sale proceeds; - bb) No revision The taxpayer has to follow the "deemed sale" provisions under Para 61 of Schedule 3 ITA in accordance with the law and not revise the previous year market value with the actual sale proceeds; - cc) Tax rates The tax rate may have changed from one year to another and this may give rise to different tax liabilities if this approach is adopted; - dd) No error The taxpayer should not revise the tax computation since there is no error in the last year's tax computation; - ee) Penalty on revision Will the IRB impose penalties on revision of the tax computation or will the IRB consider this to be a technical adjustment which does not attract a tax penalty? - ff) CP 204 Will the IRB similarly impose a penalty in the case of an underestimation of tax (CP 204) on revision of the tax computation? - gg) Conclusion Due to the issues above, this tax treatment may not be appropriate.
+- aa) No basis There is no basis to revise the previous year's tax computation because the law does not provide for previous year's deemed sale market value to be replaced with the current year's actual sale proceeds; - bb) No revision The taxpayer has to follow the "deemed sale" provisions under Para 61 of Schedule 3 ITA in accordance with the law and not revise the previous year market value with the actual sale proceeds; - cc) Tax rates The tax rate may have changed from one year to another and this may give rise to different tax liabilities if this approach is adopted;

+dd) No error - The taxpayer should not revise the tax computation since there is no error in the previous year's tax computation;

+- ee) Penalty on revision Will the IRB impose penalties on revision of the tax computation or will the IRB consider this to be a technical adjustment which does not attract a tax penalty? - ff) CP 204 Will the IRB similarly impose a penalty in the case of an underestimation of tax (CP 204) on revision of the tax computation? - gg) Conclusion Due to the issues above, this tax treatment may not be appropriate.

-ii) Tax / deduct the extra gain / (loss) in the year of actual sale market value on deemed sale used to calculate BA / BC in an earlier year is RM100,000 and the subsequent sales price is RM110,000, the extra gain is RM10,000.
+ii) Tax / deduct the extra gain / (loss) in the year of actual sale

+The second approach is to tax the extra gain or allow deduction of the extra loss.
+The extra gain or extra loss in this context is the difference between the actual sales proceeds and the market value on "deemed sale".
+For example, if the market value on deemed sale used to calculate BA / BC in an earlier year is RM100,000 and the subsequent sales price is RM110,000, the extra gain is RM10,000.
 Similarly, if the sales price is RM89,000, the extra loss is RM11,000.
 The problems with this approach are as follows: